Frequently Asked Questions

 Our practice does not participate in any health insurance or managed care company plans, including Medicare.
 We do accept FSA and HSA cards.
 We suggest that you contact your insurance company to find out what your deductible and co-payment are for “out-of-network mental health services for a psychologist.”
 Often, insurers will pay a certain percentage of what is “reasonable and customary” after you meet your deductible.

 It may be helpful for you to ask what the term “reasonable and customary” means as it relates to a 90791 code (initial evaluation), 96130 (assessment) 90837 (hour long individual therapy session), and 99354 (extender code).
 It is also helpful to ask if these rates apply to any licensed clinician or only to a licensed psychologist.
 If you are receiving telehealth services, a GT code may be included in those categories.
 This will help you understand how much your insurance company will ultimately reimburse you, and what your out of pocket expenses will be before you begin treatment.

-For those unable to afford treatment we offer an income based sliding scale program.
+For those unable to afford treatment we offer an income based reduced fee program.
 We use federal poverty guidelines, household size and household income to determine appropriateness.
-The application (found here) must be received and approved prior to scheduling.
+The application must be received and approved prior to scheduling.

 You can reach our helpful and knowledgeable Intake Coordinators by calling (502) 338-0608 or filling out a contact form.
 Please leave us a message with your name and phone number, and you can expect a return call within 48 business hours.

 Our Intake Coordinators can answer any basic questions that you have that were not addressed by the website, and will then conduct a brief phone interview (5-15 minutes) to make sure that we are the best choice to service the difficulties for which you are seeking treatment.
 If you are interested in seeing a particular therapist, you may share that with the Intake Coordinator.
 You can see a full list of our current clinical staff here.